visionary-ux/visionary-url/README.md

 `download,xl`

-These options within the Visionary URL:
+These options in the Visionary URL:

-<code>https:<span>//link</span>.visionary.cloud/image/djQyITEyODAhODUzITg2OTZhYw/<strong>download,xl</strong>/cornflakes.jpg</code>
+<code>https:<span>//link</span>.visionary.cloud/image/djQyITEyODAhODUzITg2OTZhYw/<strong>download,xl</strong>/image.jpg</code>

 #### Format tokens

-Specify the image format using the following tokens:
+Specify the image format using one of the following tokens:
 `auto` (default), `avif`, `jpeg`, `webp`

-- `auto` selects the image format based on the browser's `Accept` request header.
+- `auto` selects the format based on the browser's `Accept` header.
 - `avif`, `jpeg`, `webp` force the image to be served in the specified format.

 Format tokens are defined in the `ImageFormatToken` enum in [enum.ts](src/enum.ts).

 #### Size tokens

-Specify the image size using the following tokens:
+Specify the image size using one of the following tokens:
 `xs`, `sm`, `md`, `lg`, `xl`, `xxl`, `4k`, `5k`

 Size tokens are defined in the `ImageSizeToken` enum in [enum.ts](src/enum.ts).
 The size-to-pixel mapping is defined in the `IMAGE_SIZES` variable in [constants.ts](src/constants.ts).